MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-overview.md

 Because troubleshooting can span such a wide topic area, we have developed the following troubleshooting guides you may want to review:

 * [Authentication troubleshooting](troubleshooting-authentication-overview.md) covers authentication failure investigation techniques, common errors for the credential types in the Azure Identity Java client library, and mitigation steps to resolve these errors.
-* [Dependency conflicts](troubleshooting-dependency-version-conflict.md) covers topics related to diagnosing, mitigating, and minimizing dependency conflicts, when using the Azure SDK for Java client libraries in systems that are built with tools such as Maven and Gradle.
+* [Dependency conflicts](troubleshooting-dependency-version-conflict.md) covers subjects related to diagnosing, mitigating, and minimizing dependency conflicts, when using the Azure SDK for Java client libraries in systems that are built with tools such as Maven and Gradle.
-* [Network issues](troubleshooting-network.md) covers topics related to HTTP debugging *outside* of the client library, using tools like Fiddler and Wireshark.
+* [Network issues](troubleshooting-network.md) covers subjects related to HTTP debugging *outside* of the client library, using tools like Fiddler and Wireshark.

 As well as these general troubleshooting guides, we also provide library-specific troubleshooting guides.
 Right now, the following guides are available: